Notes on academic writing in mathematics and computer science

 I covered this one above.
 If you don’t explain where the hard bits are then the reader will assume that there aren’t any.
 It’s not a matter of bragging; you just need to tell the reader the plot.
 So I end up writing something like “It is not evident that Widgets should equal Wombats, and Definitions X and Y require some careful mathematical design”, or “Most of the cleverness is in getting Definitions X and Y right”.

-As a general rule, my papers are always better for being written with coauthors.
-Even if the coauthor doesn’t do much, just having somebody to talk to makes a huge difference.
+I have found that my papers are generally better for being written with coauthors.
+Even if the coauthor doesn’t do much, having somebody to talk to makes a huge difference.

 My advice is: find good coauthors and treasure them, and if you can’t, then find bad ones and be grateful for what you’ve got!
 Don’t worry if you end up doing all the work: what matters is producing the best document you can.
 Two people are better than one, at this game.